inside.ewu.edu

 Satisfies: a university graduation requirement–diversity.

-This course offers a study of Chicano history from the time of the Treaty of Guadalupe Hidalgo in 1848, to the present.
+A study of Chicano history from the time of the Treaty of Guadalupe Hidalgo in 1848, to the present.
 Specific themes discussed include the Mexican American War, the Treaty of Guadalupe Hidalgo of 1848, the economic, political and social conditions after the Anglo-American conquest of the southwest, Mexican immigration to the U.S., Chicano labor history, the Chicano movement and other Chicano themes.

 HIST 220.
 AFRICAN AMERICAN HISTORY: POST CIVIL WAR TO PRESENT.
 5 Credits.